Two Day Great Ocean Road Private Tour and Penguin Parade

 - a visit to the Twelve Apostles

-- comfortable accommodation in beautiful Queenscliff
+- drop off at your accommodation (not included) in beautiful Queenscliff

 - feeding the kangaroos and seeing koalas